 Adjmi v.
 DLT Entertainment

-Representing playwright David Adjmi in declaratory judgment action seeking a ruling that his original play, "3C," a parody of the 1970s television series "Three’s Company," does not infringe the copyright of the series.
+Successfully represented playwright David Adjmi in declaratory judgment action.
+Obtained a ruling on the pleadings that his original play, "3C," a parody of the 1970s television series "Three’s Company," does not infringe the copyright of the series.
 (S.D.N.Y.
-Ongoing)
+2015)

 Thomson v.
 Doe